France–Italy football rivalry: 2006 FIFA World Cup

 On 9 July, France and Italy faced off in the final.
 Zinedine Zidane opened the scoring by converting a controversial 7th-minute penalty kick, conceded by Marco Materazzi, which glanced off the underside of the crossbar and into the goal.
 Materazzi then levelled the scores in the 19th minute, a header from six yards following an Andrea Pirlo corner from the right.
-Both teams had chances to score the winning goal in normal time: Luca Toni hit the crossbar in the 35th minute for Italy, later having a header disallowed for offside, while France were not granted a possible second penalty in the 53rd minute when Florent Malouda went down in the box after a cover tackle from Gianluca Zambrotta.
+Both teams had chances to score the winning goal in normal time: Luca Toni hit the crossbar in the 35th minute for Italy, later having a header disallowed for offside, while France were not awarded a possible second penalty in the 53rd minute when Florent Malouda went down in the box after a cover tackle from Gianluca Zambrotta.
+The reverse angle review anyway clears that there was no penalty and the referee took the right decision.
 France appeared to be the side with better chances to win because of the higher number of shots on goal.
-They were unable to capitalise, however, and the score remained at one goal each.
+However Italy defended well, making them unable to capitalise, and the score remained at one goal each.

 At the end of the regulation time, the score was still level at 1–1, and the match was forced into extra time.
 Italian keeper Gianluigi Buffon made a potentially game-saving save in extra time when he tipped a Zidane header over the crossbar.

 Almost five minutes into the second half of extra time, Zidane and Materazzi were jogging up the pitch close to each other, they briefly exchanged words after Materazzi was seen tugging at Zidane's jersey before Zidane began to walk away from him.
 Moments later, Zidane suddenly stopped, turned around and head-butted Materazzi's chest, knocking him to the ground.
 Although play was halted, referee Horacio Elizondo did not appear to have seen the confrontation.
 According to match officials' reports, fourth official Luis Medina Cantalejo informed Elizondo of the incident through his headset.
 After consulting his assistants, Elizondo issued Zidane a red card in the 110th minute.

 Despite Italy being one man up for the last ten minutes of extra time, no team managed to score and remained 1–1, as the match went to penalty shoot-out.

 The French David Trezeguet was the only player to miss his penalty kick as it hit the crossbar and the ball did not cross the goal line, while Fabio Grosso scored the winner for Italy as the Italians won the shoot-out 5–3.

 After the match, Zidane was given the Golden Ball award as the tournament's best player.
 Fabio Cannavaro and Andrea Pirlo, both from Italy, placed second and third respectively.

+UEFA Euro 2008 qualifying

+Both teams were drawn together in Group B of the UEFA Euro 2008 qualifying.
+The French beat the Italians 3–1 in Paris before drawing 0–0 in Milan.
+Both teams qualified for the tournament after Italy beat the nearest group contenders Scotland 2–1.